The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners

 \subsection{Multi-agent Simulation Framework}

-A centralised multi-agent framework for agentic reasoning was introduced~\cite{trencsenyi2025approximating}, combining an Observe–Orient–Decide–Act (OODA) control loop~\cite{OODA_agents} with multi-level hypergames~\cite{Wang1988} to support recursive reasoning among agents.
-Here we define a streamlined variant that omits explicit evaluation of recursive reasoning and focuses on core agent interactions within our domain.
-We let $X$ denote the space of natural language game descriptions and $C$ the set of agent contexts.
-An \textit{umpire} $\upsilon$, conceptualised as a pseudo-player~\cite{Rasmusen2006introtogametheory}, initialises each agent with a context $c_i \in C$ and instruction model $m_i \in M$.
-The umpire further enables gameplay by pairing agents and managing their participation in the guessing game, denoted as $G^*$.
+We build on our earlier work~\cite{trencsenyi2025approximating}, which introduced a centralised multi-agent framework combining the Observe–Orient–Decide–Act (OODA) control loop~\cite{OODA_agents} with multi-level hypergames~\cite{Wang1988} to support recursive reasoning.
+For the present study, we define a streamlined variant that omits explicit recursive evaluation and instead emphasises the core interaction cycle between agents.

-Players' internal processes are defined as the interpretation function $I: X\times C \times M\rightarrow\mathbb{Z}$ -- wrapping the agent cycle's orient and decision stages --, which we refer to as a cognitive process, producing a guess from a natural language game description, player context and instruction.
-Our experiments implement agents with different implementations of $I$.

-The work in~\cite{trencsenyi2025approximating} entails a perspective-based formal definition of guessing games that captures individuals' levels of recursive thinking.
-Our 2-player guessing games in this context are defined as $G = (N,p,A,U)$, where $N=\{i,j\}$ are our two players, and $p=\frac{2}{3}$ is the target multiplier.
-The action space is $A = A_i = A_{-i} \subseteq \mathbb{Z}$, where $i$ and $-i$ are the player and their opponent, $A$ is a finite interval of integers shared by both players, such as $A = \{0, 1, \dotsc, 100\}$ and $U: A \rightarrow \mathbb{R}$ is the utility function, specified as Equation 1 below.